IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 A lightweight extension for `System.Xml.Linq` that provides a `Tag` property for `XAttribute`, enabling runtime object storage and action binding.

 ##### Overview
 **XBoundAttribute** enhances `XAttribute` by introducing a **runtime-only** `Tag` property, allowing attributes to store and retrieve objects in a type-safe manner using `xel.To<T>()`.
-This makes XML more dynamic and interactive without altering its structure.

-While the `Tag` property can be visualized in-memory (e.g., when printed), it is not intended to be serializable.
+Note that while the `Tag` property can be visualized in-memory (e.g., when printed), it is not intended to be serializable.
 That is, objects attached at runtime are not reconstructed when the file is read back.

 ##### Features

-- **Extended XAttribute Functionality** – Introduces a `Tag` property for `XAttribute`, enabling metadata enrichment.
+- **Extended XAttribute Functionality** – Introduces a `Tag` property for `XAttribute`, enabling metadata enrichment
-- **Runtime Object Storage** – Attach arbitrary objects to XML attributes at runtime for flexible data management.
+- **Runtime Object Storage** – Attach arbitrary objects or actions to XML attributes at runtime.
 - **Action Binding** – Store and invoke actions associated with XML attributes, facilitating event-driven XML processing.
 - **Enhanced XML Processing** – Ideal for scenarios requiring richer, context-aware attributes, such as serialization, templating, and dynamic transformations.